 NOTE: We round to the nearest percent, so the rounded percent results may sum together slightly differently.

 Bookability Score rates how your schedule is for Clients looking to book regular, repeat jobs.
-It is a combination of the following individual scores:
+It has the following components:

 This measures how consistent a Client might expect you to be, based on your past 8 weeks of performance.
 The most consistent Pros maintain the same schedule most of the time, with rare changes (<10% of the time).
 In other words, if they say they are bookable for a set of times, they are generally bookable during those times.
 It doesn’t matter whether you have jobs booked for those times or not, it’s just important that you were consistently bookable.